 Specification

-The specification is the key document for setting out the standard, quality, quantity and timeliness of the Specialist Data and against which the quality, quantity, etc. of the Specialist Data will be measured.
+The specification is the key document for setting out the standard, quality, quantity and timeliness of the Specialist Data and against which the quality, quantity, and timeliness of the Specialist Data will be measured.
 As a result, this will be a detailed document setting out all operational, technical and product issues.
 Delivery details should be included in the Specification.

 A. Technical